-Football (1 season/0.5 unit)
+JV Football (1 season/0.5 unit) Varsity Football (1 season/0.5 unit)

 Open to boys and girls; offered in fall.
 Students who are interested in competitive play may try out for this team.
 The football program offers instruction in fundamentals and proper football techniques.
 This program is competitive and involves a high level of skill and an emphasis on football strategies.
-Prerequisite: Open to grade 9-12 students by tryout.
+Prerequisite: JV: Open to grade 9-11 students by tryout.
+Varsity: Open to grade 10-12 students by tryout.